 Vector Data Import

-This long-awaited feature allows you to import a number of vector formats directly on to your images.
-Whether performing a check to ensure accurate georeferencing or simply including supplemental data, these tools will improve the efficiency of your workflows.
+This long-awaited feature allows you to import a number of GIS vector formats directly on to your images.
+Whether performing a check to ensure accurate georeferencing, QA/QC or simply including supplemental data, these tools will improve the efficiency of your workflows.
 E.g. you can import your polygons from a shape file and convert them to pixel selections in one simple step!

 Points and Text Import